Curatorial

 BURBERRY

-British fashion brand Burberry invited Simon Oldfield to curate a cultural programme in response to their collections over several seasons.
+British fashion brand Burberry invited Simon Oldfield to curate an art and culture programme in response to their collections over several seasons.

 Hauser & Wirth

-Simon Oldfield has an ongoing and advisory relationship with Hauser & Wirth, which begun with an invitation to curate and host an event at Hauser & Wirth Somerset.
+Simon Oldfield enjoys a longstanding relationship with Hauser & Wirth, which begun with an invitation to curate and host an event at Hauser & Wirth Somerset.

 Simon Oldfield Gallery